lecy/neighborhood_change_phx/data/raw/README.md

 ACS 5 Meta data 2015

-NHGIS time series tables 1990-2010
+NHGIS time series tables 1990-2010 downloaded 4/5/19

-NHGIS relative data file (not used in this project as could not be consistently maintained over time)
+NHGIS nominal data file (not used in this project as could not be consistently maintained over time) downloaded 4/5/19